mcomella/mcomella.github.com/_posts/2016-06-17-enhancing-articles-through-hyperlinks.md

 * If I open them and read them now, I'll lose the context of the article I'm currently reading.
-* If I open them in the background now and come back to them later, I won't remember the context that this article was opened from and may not remember why it was relevant to the original article.
+* If I open them in the background now and come back to them later, I won't remember the context that this page was opened from and may not remember why it was relevant to the original article.

 I prototyped a solution -- at the end of an article, I attach all of the